waelhammoudeh/overpass-4-slackware/Extract_and_Planet_Change_Files/README.md

 closest "Latest Modified" time.

 **Locate Change File By Sequence Number:** Sequence numbers are used to store files on disks.
-The following scheme is used to store change files on disks by converging sequence number to file system structure:
+The following scheme is used to store change files on disks by converting sequence number to file system structure:

-sequence number is placed into a nine-digit long field padded with leading zeros, the string is then split into 3 fields 3 character each, three slashes are inserted starting from the left:
+sequence number is placed into a nine-digit long field padded with leading zeros - when needed, the string is then split into 3 fields 3 character long each, three slashes are inserted starting from the left:
+Note: column heading "# 0s" is for number of digits present in the sequence number, then the number of zeros required for padding.

  <pre>
     sequence #    # 0s  123456789      separate 3x3  insert slashes